 The gluten-free batch did not puff as did the wheat gougere, but they tasted terrific and will be appreciated by anyone following a gluten-free diet.

 My last and best batch took about 20-25 minutes.
 They were golden on the outside and done but a tiny bit moist on the inside.
-My friend and gluten-free baking expert, Dr. Jean Layton, told me that g-free flours based on cornstarch (as is C4C) result in baked goods that tend to dry out a little more quickly.
-So that little bit of moistness is probably good.
-The next day, they were perfect.
+My friend and gluten-free baking expert, Dr. Jean Layton, told me that g-free flours based on cornstarch (as is C4C) may result in baked goods that dry out a little more quickly.
+That little bit of moistness is probably good.
+The next day, they were still perfect.

 Information on flours from Bob’s Red Mill